gitlym/laravel/readme.md

   - API request testing with Postman

 ## Development Flow
-1. Forking the Laravel Framework to my personal GitHub accout : #gitlym
+1. Fork the Laravel Framework to my personal GitHub account : #gitlym
 2. Clone them to local project folder
-3. composer update
+3. CLI with 'composer update'
-4. php artisan migrate
+4. CLI with 'php artisan migrate'
-5. php artisan make:auth
+5. CLI with 'php artisan make:auth'
 6. Add first_name and last_name columns in the users table
 7. Add first_name and last_name fillable values in the user model
 8. Add API endpoints to routes : web.php
 9. Create UserController for API request and response methods
-10. commit and pull to my personal GitHub : #gitlym
+10. Commit and push to my personal GitHub : #gitlym

 ## API request manual
 1. [GET] /users